cloudbank-project/burnop/aws-ec2-start-stop.md

 What is missing is the automated timer -- an alarm clock -- that goes off every day to trigger these Lambda functions.

+## Creating an API Gateway trigger

+Suppose we also wish to be able to turn an EC2 instance on / off using the same two Lambda functions.
+This can be done automatically every day as described below using an EventBridge alarm trigger.
+The alarm "goes off" and triggers the Lambda function to run.
+We can also add an API Gateway trigger that allows us to turn the instance on / off using an endpoint URL.

+- Choose + Add trigger --> API Gateway
+- Dropdown for "Create / attach existing" --> choose Create an API
+- API type: HTTP API
+- Security: Open
+    - For Joel: Evaluate alternatives and risk
+- Other fields: Default values are fine
+- Click the **Add** button

+This will produce an endpoint URL found in the Lambda function page under the Configuration tab.
+Pasting this URL into a browser will run the Lambda function and start or stop the instance.
+It also brings up the text response `null` in the browser when it runs.

 ## Creating the EventBridge alarm trigger